 Pride at Lindner

-Pride at Lindner promotes an inclusive and empowering environment for LGBTQ students, faculty, staff, and community allies at the Lindner College of Business.
-PaL's mission focuses on community, career, awareness and advocacy.
+Pride at Lindner (PaL) promotes an inclusive and empowering environment for LGBTQ students, faculty, staff, and community allies at the Lindner College of Business.

-Pride at Lindner was established in 2016 as a joint effort between Lindner undergraduate and graduate students, and its mission focuses on:
+Pride at Lindner was established in 2016 as a joint effort between Lindner undergraduate and graduate students, focusing on:

 - Community: Pride at Lindner seeks to develop positive relationships among faculty, staff, and students to foster an inclusive community, as well as expanding the network of LGBTQ allies throughout the Lindner College of Business.
 Pride at Lindner also seeks to connect with the broader LGBTQ professional community in the Cincinnati area through networking events, speaking engagements, and conference attendance.